-All British Columbia Medical Journal (BCMJ) authors must read and complete sections (1) authorship, (2) copyright, and (3) disclosure of financial and other interests, and agree to the statement at the end of this form.
+All British Columbia Medical Journal (BCMJ) authors must read and complete sections (1) authorship, (2) copyright, (3) disclosure of financial and other interests, and (4) artificial intelligence (AI)–assisted technology and agree to the statement at the end of this form.

 If the manuscript is a case report or if an individual patient is described, written patient consent must also be obtained on the Patient Consent Form.